Structure II

 Note the decorative cross and checkerboard panels on the remains of the front wall of Structure III.
 These patterns are typical, not only of Becán, but of the Río Bec region in general.

+Looking west across the plaza to structure II, which is partially obscured by trees.
 About one quarter of the way from the right edge of the photo are the remains of a stairway running up through this building.
 From this vantage point, it looks like a vertical shaft.

 Typical decorative motifs from Structure II include panels of checkerboard design bordered by stepped elements, as well as the characteristic recessed cross motif.